 The last two decades saw a growing trend in working from home across many sectors of the economy.
 Yet this trend only impacted a fraction of the population.
 COVID-19 and accompanying stay-at-home orders have resulted in a huge shift in the way we work.

-According to data released by Netskope, in March 2020 58% of people in the US operating in the knowledge economy were working from home.
+According to data released by Upwork, 41% of people in the US work from home full-time, and nearly six out of ten teams are doing so part-time.
 This figure is reflective of the shift in work culture many of us have experienced.

 Remote work doesn’t seem to be going anywhere any time soon.
 A recent survey by Gartner found that around 74% of companies intend to keep at least some of their workforce remote after the pandemic is over.